Introduction

 dns_names array |

 A list of DNS names that you need your certificate to secure.
 A DNS name can be a domain (e.g. example.com), a sub-domain (e.g. www.example.com, mail.corp.example.com), or a wildcard (e.g. *.example.com).
 At least one DNS name must be specified.
-You must approve every DNS name before the certificate is issued, by publishing a special DNS record, adding a rule to your web server, or manually over email.
-Adding or removing a DNS name automatically resets the order's csr field to null.
-If the order is unmanaged, you must also provide a new CSR containing the new DNS names.
-(If the order is managed, sslmate-agent provides a new CSR for you.)
-SSLMate will issue a new certificate securing the new set of DNS names.
+You can create an order for any DNS name at any time, but you must approve every DNS name before the certificate will be issued, by publishing a special DNS record, adding a rule to your web server, or manually over email.
+If the order's product type requires the CSR to include every DNS name (see CSR Requirements), then adding or removing a DNS name will automatically reset the order's csr field to null.
+If the order is unmanaged, you will need to provide a new CSR.
+If the order is managed, sslmate-agent will generate a new CSR automatically.
 Adding DNS names to an existing order may cause your account to be billed if the product type is priced by number of DNS names.
-Although DNS names need not be publicly accessible, they must be part of a public domain.
+DNS names do not need to be publicly accessible, but they must be part of a public domain.
 For example, internal.example.com is OK because example.com is a public domain, but localhost and server.internal are not OK because they are not part of a public domain. |

 approver_emails object |

-Email addresses for DNS names that are manually approved over email.
+An object specifying email addresses for DNS names that are manually approved over email.
 Place the DNS name in the member name and the email address in the member value.
 Example: {

 "example.com": "admin@example.com",